 From musicians and actors to sports stars and journalists, 2019 has marked the loss of several notable figures around the world.
-Here, the Evening Standard looks back at the lives of some of the celebrities that died in 2019.
+Here, Buzzmag looks back at the lives of some of the celebrities that died in 2019.

 Luke Perry, who starred on “Beverly Hills 90210” and “Riverdale,” died March 4, after a massive stroke the week before.
 Perry, seen in an August 2018 photo, was 52.